 - Xifaxan is very expensive, without insurance it usually costs around $1,500

-- Xifaxan can still cause bad side effects even though it doesn’t happen as often since it acts mostly in the gut
+- Xifaxan can still cause negative side effects (though it doesn’t happen as often since it acts mostly in the gut)

-- You can still relapse after a successful treatment since it doesn’t address the underlying cause in a lot of cases
+- You can still relapse after a successful treatment if there is a stubborn underlying cause

-- Xifaxan isn’t as effective in constipation or hydrogen sulfide cases and needs to be combined with other antimicrobials
+- Xifaxan isn’t as effective in constipation cases and needs to be combined with Neomycin

 Relapse Rates After SIBO Antibiotic Therapy

-In this study, the aim was to investigate SIBO recurrence in patients after a successful antibiotic treatment.
-They took 80 patients and reassessed them after 3, 6, and 9 months after normalization of their breath test.
-The results were very informative and important for people to understand who are using antibiotics.
+In this study, the aim was to investigate SIBO recurrence in patients after successful antibiotic treatment.
+They took 80 patients treated with Xifaxan and reassessed them 3, 6, and 9 months after their breath tests normalized.
+The results are informative and very important for people who use antibiotics to understand.

 - 3 months after successful antibiotic treatment 10 patients (10/80 or 12.6%) tested positive for SIBO again indicating relapse

 - 6 months after successful antibiotic treatment 22 patients (22/80 or 27.5%) tested positive for SIBO